-A. The enacted lesson focuses on the grade-level cluster(s), grade-level content standard(s), or part(s) thereof.

-Mathematical learning goal: 55

-- Standard(s) addressed in this lesson: - B. The enacted lesson appropriately relates new content to math content within or across grades. - C. The enacted lesson intentionally targets the aspect(s) of Rigor (conceptual understanding, procedural skill and fluency, application) called for by the standard(s) being addressed.

-Circle the aspect(s) of Rigor targeted in the standard(s) addressed in this lesson: Conceptual understanding / Procedural skill and fluency / Application

-Circle the aspect(s) of Rigor targeted in this lesson: Conceptual understanding / Procedural skill and fluency / Application
+Α. The enacted lesson focuses on the grade-level cluster(s), grade-level content standard(s), or part(s) thereof.
+Mathematical learning goal: Standard(s) addressed in this lesson: R The enacted lesson appropriately relates new content to math content within or across grades. υ.
+The effected lesson appropriately relates new content to math content within or across grades.
+C. The enacted lesson intentionally targets the aspect(s) of Rigor (conceptual understanding, procedural skill and fluency, application) called for by the standard(s) being addressed.
+Circle the aspect(s) of Rigor targeted in the standard(s) addressed in this lesson: Conceptual understanding / Procedural skill and fluency / Application Circle the aspect(s) of Rigor targeted in this lesson: Conceptual understanding / Procedural skill and fluency / Application